-10 Top-Rated Attractions & Things to Do in Hershey, PA
+12 Top-Rated Attractions & Things to Do in Hershey, PA

-One of the main draws of Hershey is its ties to the nostalgic candy that takes you back to childhood.
+One of the main attractions of Hershey is its ties to the nostalgic candy that takes you back to childhood.
 When you drive past the streetlamps in town that are all shaped like Hershey's kisses, you know you are someplace magical.
 This is just one of the subtle touches in town that pay homage to the Hershey Brand.

 A visit to Hershey requires saving your appetite for the many chocolate samples that will complement your stay.
 Mini chocolate samples are the signature accent to a number of places you'll visit, like the Trolley Tours in town and the post-tour treat at Hershey's Chocolate World.

 The Boardwalk at Hersheypark is a favorite for visitors because it is like one-stop shopping for water fun, with waterslides, a children's area, a tidal wave pool, and a seven-story water attraction.
 When you need a break from the action, attend one of the singing and dancing performances taking place in venues throughout the park.

 Address: 100 West Hersheypark Drive, Hershey, Pennsylvania

-3 Hershey Gardens
+3. Hershey Gardens

 The only scene in Hershey more impressive than the chocolate treats at every turn is the beauty of Hershey Gardens.
 The 23-acre botanical gardens welcome you with the stunning Milton & Catherine Hershey Conservatory, which sets the tone for your visit.
 The potted palm trees and stained-glass butterflies are your preview to an elegant presentation of hundreds of plant species.

 Address: 170 Hotel Road, Hershey, Pennsylvania